 In 2015 the Shropshire Hills AONB funded the first year of a project to survey Japanese Knotweed and Himalayan Balsam along the Rivers West and East Onny and to instigate measures to control both species.
 Rob Rowe completed the survey, Natural England staff tackled the few Japanese Knotweed plants found and volunteers have pulled thousands of Himalayan Balsam plants along the West Onny.
 Fortunately the East Onny was clear of Himalayan Balsam.
-Reports on this project can be found here for 2015 and here for 2016.
+Reports on this project can be found here for 2015 and here for 2016 and the 2017 report will be added soon.
 A map showing the distribution of Himalayan Balsam in 2015 can be found here.

 Upper Onny Wildlife Group Annual Reports

 Detailed Annual Reports have been produced since 2004.
 We have the active support of the AONB Partnership, Natural England, RSPB, National Trust, Shropshire Wildlife Trust and the Stiperstones and Corndon Hill Country Landscape Partnership Scheme.
 Full annual reports covering recent years are available on request by e-mailing UOWG@shropscwgs.org.uk.

 Short (four-page) annual report summaries are available for recent years.The 2017 Annual Report can be downloaded from this link.
 Summary reports (MS Word documents or pdfs) of previous years can be downloaded by clicking on the appropriate year: 2011 (4.9 Mb), for 2012 (5.3Mb), 2013 (251KB), 2014 (574KB), 2015 (508KB), 2016 (490KB).

 Brief outlines of our projects are given below.